KEMEN0/Pixlemon/README.md

 # Pixlemon

-Pixlemon is an unfinished game project inspired by the world of Pokémon.
+Pixlemon is an game project inspired by the world of Pokémon.
 It aims to recreate the experience of exploring a pixelated, top-down map filled with creatures to discover and interact with.
 Please note that the game is still a work in progress due to the complexity of the mechanics involved in its development.

 ![an ingame image](./assets/images/mk-img.png)

 ## Installation Instructions

-To start playing Pixlemon, simply visit this website here [Pixlemon]( https://pages.git.generalassemb.ly/kemen0/Project-One/) .
+To start playing Pixlemon, simply visit this website here [Pixlemon]( https://kemen0.github.io/Pixlemon/) .
 There is no additional installation required, as the game is accessible directly through your web browser.

 ## Usage Instructions